Team Members

 This paper presents a Building Information Modelling (BIM)-based graph data model for the theoretic representation of spatial attributes, topological relationships, geometries, and semantics for generative design of modular buildings.

-This research aims to develop representation learning pipelines to transform 3D scan data into structured, semantically-enriched BIM models aligned with building foundation model requirements.
+AI-assisted Scan-to-BIM and Digital Twin Reconstruction: Building on robotic 3D data acquisition, our research aims to develop different geometric representation learning pipelines to transform 3D spatial data into structured, semantically-enriched BIM models aligned with building foundation model requirements.
+Key highlights are summarised below: